For more information contact Michele Luna

 - Stewards formed a Pond Farm Working Group of volunteers who helped to develop of Docent Training Manual for a Pond Farm Docent

-- A final report was completed by Caitlin Strokosh from the Alliance of Artists Communities determining that Pond Farm could support and exciting Artist in Residence Program.
+- A final report was completed by Caitlin Strokosch from the Alliance of Artists Communities determining that Pond Farm could support an exciting Artist in Residence Program.
 Below is a quote from the conclusion of that report.

 - Stewards developed a partnership with UC Davis' Public Scholars Program.
 Two graduate students have been accepted to work with Stewards to collect Oral Histories of key people who are part of the story of Pond Farm in 2016 and to complete a story map for the site in 2017.
 The UC Davis program is funded by a Mellon Foundation grant.